schneebergerlab/GameteBinning/Manual.md

 This leads to a version of manually curated assembly

 * manually_curated.fasta
+* manually_curated.chrsizes (this is contig size file of the assembly with format: contig_id	contig_size, tab-separated)

 Note, although this is supposed to be a haploid assembly, it is built up with a high mixture of both haplotypes.